alantech/iasql/site/blog/tutorials/django.md

 ### If you are using the template example go to step 9.
 The following steps explains how to instrospect an existing DB in Django.

-7. The second migration correspond to the Django models instrospected from the modules that have been installed in the database.
+7. The second migration corresponds to the Django models introspected from the modules that have been installed in the database.
 To introspect the schema from your database run the following command.
 More information [here](https://docs.djangoproject.com/en/4.0/howto/legacy-databases/).

 ```bash
 python manage.py inspectdb --database=infra > infra/models.py